Women in government: Pathways to political involvement

-In 2017, a study was done using a sample of countries around the world.
-From this, of the 77 women executives from the countries studied, 22 were provisional.
-Of these types, however Political family accounted for over a quarter of female executives.
-This was mostly found to be the case in Asia and Latin America.
-In Latin America, 75% of non-provisional executives had blood ties to a former president or political figure.
-78% of Asian female executives share this trait.
+In 2017, Farida Jalalzai studied 108 women executives (presidents and prime ministers) from countries around the world.
+Of those, 22 were provisional.
+Of the non-provisional executives, more than a quarter of female executives overall were from a political family.
+In Latin America, 75% of non-provisional executives had blood ties to a former president or political figure; in Asia, that rate was 78%.

-It was found that women often lead or participate in revolutionary or democratization movements, however this rarely leads to political ascension.
+Jalalzai also noted that while women often lead or participate in revolutionary or democratization movements, this rarely leads to political ascension.
 Familial ties are found to be a larger determinant of political ascension than any sort of merit.

-Political recruitment model

-The political recruitment model is a term coined by political scientists who studied why women do not hold political positions at the same rates men do.
-The political recruitment model categorizes the steps between a citizen and politician, and many political scientists use this to study where women are losing the opportunity and chances to hold elected office.
-The political recruitment model has four parts; eligible, aspirants, candidates, and elected.
-When studying pathways to political involvement, political scientists focus on where in this pipeline women tend to "leak out of".